ynashed/bionemo-fw-ea/docs/bionemo/models/geneformer.md

 **Properties (Quantity, Dataset Descriptions, Sensor(s)):**
-23.64 Million single cells were chosen from the CZI cell x gene census, which is characterized as follows.  <br>
+23.64 million non-diseased and human-derived single cells were chosen from the CZI CELLxGENE census, which is characterized as follows:  <br>
-* Assay bias:
+* Assay Bias:
     * The vast majority of the dataset is one of the 10x genomics assays, Approximately 20M of 26M cells are genomic assays, 4M are sci-RNA-seq, while Remaining assays (microwell-seq, drop-seq, bd rhapsody, smart-seq, seq-well, and MARS-seq) represent small fractions of the full datasets.
 * Sex:
     * 12.5M are male-derived cells; 10M are female  derived cells.
 The remaining cells are not annotated.
 * Self-Reported Ethnicity:
     * Approximately 12M cells are not annotated; 9M are annotated as “European.” .5M are annotated as “Han Chinese.” followed by “African American”.
-* Age bias:
+* Age Bias:
     * The dataset is heavily biased toward donors less than one year.
 The next highest group would be the segment that includes ages 21-30.
-* Tissue type bias:
+* Tissue Type Bias:
     * 9M cells are “brain” derived.
 4M are blood derived, followed by “lung”, “breast”, “heart” and “eye” at approximately 1M cells each.

+Dataset was derived from a limited number of public sources where methods and protocols may not represent sufficiently diverse sources to capture the full scope of gene expression.

 ## Evaluation Dataset:
 Adamson et al 2016 PERTURB-seq dataset, accessed by Harvard dataverse.